r57zone/Gamepad-PS-P02/README.md

 If the game Days Gone or CyberPunk 2077 is running and the controller is reconnected to the PC, then PS-P02 starts working in DualShock 4 mode (the gyroscope and touch panel work).
 The lightbar is turned on by a USB package with P02Customizer.
+[PS Now](https://www.playstation.com/en-us/ps-now/ps-now-on-pc/) it also activates this mode, even without authorization.